Georgia Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-Georgia residents have to meet an asset limit and an income limit in order to be financially eligible for Aged Blind and Disabled (ABD) Medicaid.
-For a single applicant in 2023, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
+Georgia residents have to meet an asset limit and an income limit in order to be financially eligible for Aged, Blind, and Disabled (ABD) Medicaid.
+For a single applicant in 2024, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $914 / month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-For married applicants, the 2023 asset limit for Georgia ABD Medicaid is $3,000 combined between the two applicants/spouses, and the income limit is a combined $1,371 / month.
-These limits are used for both married couples with both spouses applying for ABD Medicaid and married couples with only one spouse applying.
+For married applicants, the 2024 asset limit for Georgia ABD Medicaid is $3,000 combined, and the income limit is $1,415/month combined.
+This applies to married couples with both spouses applying or with just one spouse applying.

 Functional Requirements

-The functional requirements for Georgia’s Aged, Blind, and Disabled (ABD) Medicaid are being disabled, blind or aged (65 or over).
-For ABD Medicaid applicants who require in-home services and supports, Georgia Medicaid will conduct an assessment of their ability to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications) to determine what kind of services the applicant needs and the state will cover.
+The only functional requirements to receive basic healthcare coverage through Georgia ABD Medicaid are being aged (65 or over), blind, or disabled.
+For ABD Medicaid applicants who require long-term care services and supports, Georgia Medicaid will conduct an assessment of their ability to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications) to determine what kind of benefits the applicant needs and the state will cover.

 Applying For Georgia Medicaid Long Term Care Programs

-The first step in applying for a Georgia Medicaid Long Term Care program is deciding which of the three programs discussed above you or your loved one want to apply for – Nursing Home / Institutional Medicaid, Home and Community Based Service (HCBS) Waivers or Aged Blind and Disabled (ABD) Medicaid.
+The first step in applying for a Georgia Medicaid Long Term Care program is deciding which of the three programs discussed above you or your loved one want to apply for – Nursing Home Medicaid, Home and Community Based Services (HCBS) Waivers or Aged, Blind, and Disabled (ABD) Medicaid.

 The second step is determining if the applicant meets the financial and functional criteria, also discussed above, for that Long Term Care program.
 Applying for Georgia Medicaid when not financially eligible will result in the application, and benefits, being denied.